winkleramy/WeddingCeremony/README.md

 *(To guests:)* Welcome!
 On behalf of the couple, thank you for being here today and for supporting Jacqui and Dan over the years.
 Like a wizard, a wedding is never late, or early, it arrives precisely when it means to.

 *(To couple:)* Dan and Jacqui, thank you for inviting us to celebrate with the love that has grown between you, deeper and more meaningful as the years have gone by, building this relationship that we recognize today as a marriage.
 The kind of partnership you have is built on more than love.
 We see between you the ever-expanding empathy and the generous sense of humor that has gone into your relationship and made it stronger.
-As Kermit also says, maybe you don't need the whole world to love you.
+As Kermit The Frog says, maybe you don't need the whole world to love you.
 Maybe you just need one person.
 One ridiculously optimistic person.
 May you always be each other's person.

 ## First Reading